xelfer/runna-zone2/README.md

 ## The Problem

 Runna syncs great structured workouts to Garmin, but warmups, cooldowns, and easy intervals don't have HR zone targets.
-This means your Garmin watch won't alert you if you're going too hard during recovery portions.
+During structured workouts, [Garmin watches ignore your custom HR alerts](https://support.garmin.com/en-US/?faq=RsB4M7L3Nu8VVePzEuICG9) - only targets set within the workout itself will trigger alerts.
+This means your watch won't alert you if you're going too hard during recovery portions.

 ## The Solution